 We have created a permanent group to analyse and take action on diversity matters, responsible for the discussion, definition and implementation of best practice in this area.
 The Gender Equality@Galp: Equality Means Business programme performed an initial diagnosis and defined an action and communications plan.
 The main issues discussed and identified were career development and rewards structure, as well as work-life balance.

 Galp has an action plan in place to achieve an effective equality of treatment and opportunities between women and men, fostering the reconciliation of personal, family and professional life.
-Galp implemented the following initiatives between 2019 and 2020:
+Galp implemented the following initiatives since 2019:

 - Continuation of the work carried out by the permanent and multidisciplinary in-company reflection and action group with the purpose of promoting the discussion, definition and implementation of good practices on the issue of equal opportunities.
 The group carried out a series of discussions, analysis of good practices and trends, as well as collecting and analysing in company information on indicators, to deepen the diagnosis/assessment on the issue of Gender Equality.
 This enables the drafting of an action plan that has an impact on the lives of Galp employees;

 - Implementation of a set of training actions on the subject, specifically, training on unconscious bias across the organisation;

 - Design and implementation of the Well Being transversal program, composed of several initiatives to support the reconciliation of personal and professional life, as well as the physical and psychological well-being of our people;

 - Initial identification of the female population to be included in a comprehensive development program for High-Potential Women, composed of actions such as Galp Global mentoring programme and external mentoring programs;

 - Strengthening partnerships with which Galp works actively and proactively on this topic: Promote, Rock in Rio, Nova SBE, CIP, among others;

 - Conducting in-company workshops between employees and their children in order to enhance work-family balance;